 According to the World Bank, $30.6 billion is the approximate cost of flared natural gas.
-Most popular gas flaring solutions are NGI recovery, stripping natural gas liquids from natural gas, and liquefying natural gas (LNG) to deliver to the market.
+The most popular gas flaring solutions are NGI recovery, stripping natural gas liquids from natural gas, and liquefying natural gas (LNG) to deliver to the market.
 Both of these solutions are quite expensive on CAPEX and may not prove to be economically feasible.
-Dealing with liquids is pretty expensive in terms of transportation, stability and price.
+Dealing with liquids is pretty expensive in terms of transportation, stability, and price.
 Because of inconsistent gas volume and pressure, it is also hardly possible to predict the project’s economic side.
-Power generation does not prove to work by itself because of the regulatory difficulties to sell power to the grid and lack of powerline infrastructure.
+Power generation does not prove to work by itself because of the regulatory difficulties in selling power to the grid and the lack of powerline infrastructure.

 Further, there is the problem of slow infrastructure development.
-It may take a few years to develop and build all needed infrastructure to solve the problem of flaring on the scale such as gathering lines, pipeline, power lines, and gas processing facilities among others.
-Usually, when it is built, the problem still exists because of the higher production volume and therefore, the higher the number of flring emissions.
+It may take a few years to develop and build all the needed infrastructure to solve the problem of flaring on the scale, such as gathering lines, pipelines, power lines, and gas processing facilities, among others.
+Usually, when it is built, the problem still exists because of the higher production volume and, therefore, the higher number of flaring emissions.

-Finally, there is also the environment problem because some of the solutions do nt solve the problem completely.
+Finally, there is also the environmental problem because some of the solutions do not solve the problem completely.
 For instance, NGL recovery only strips rich BTU liquids from flared gas, but lean gas flaring still occurs.
 The type of flaring reduces Carbon IV Oxide emissions by a considerable amount.
 Flaring releases significant gas emissions into the atmosphere and doesn’t produce any useful energy.

 The Smartgrid Flaring Mitigation Solution

 EZ Blockchain introduced a unique flaring mitigation solution called the EZ Smartgrid Flaring Mitigation System.
 It is a unique solution for the existing wasted energy problem in oil fields.
-It features a mobile gas engine generator which converts wasted flared gas into electrical energy which is immediately utilized on site to power a mobile data center, the EZ Blockchain Smartbox.
+It features a mobile gas engine generator that converts wasted flared gas into electrical energy, which is immediately utilized on-site to power a mobile data center, the EZ Blockchain Smartbox.

 The green Bitcoin mining company developed a mobile flaring mitigation system available to be deployed right on oil well pads to reduce flaring.
-The unique system does not require connection to the grid, all electricity produced is used onsite.
+The unique system does not require a connection to the grid; all electricity produced is used on-site.

 Instead of flaring, wasted associated gas can be harnessed by a gas engine generator to produce electricity, then the electricity is used to power the mobile data center on the well pad without distributing energy to the grid.